 What is a blog?
 What is blogging?
-What does it mean to become a blogger?
+What does it mean to be a blogger?

-Currently, blogging is one of the biggest digital practices in the world.
-There are 31.7 million active bloggers in the US as of 2020, and blogs are marketers’ most popular content formats.
+There are over 500 million blogs online at the moment.
+And blogging is one of the biggest digital practices in the world.
+There are 31.7 million active bloggers in the US as of 2020.
+Blogs are marketers’ most popular content formats.
 9 of 10 content marketers produce blog posts to assist with their promotional campaigns.

-If you’re one of the many people who don’t understand the terms blog, blogging, or blogger, don’t panic.
-Today, we’ll teach you everything you need to know about the blog.
+Today, we’ll teach everything you need to know about the blog.

 What is a Blog?
 Blog Definition

 A blog is a website regularly updated with posts or entries.
 A blog can be used for personal or commercial use.